BeautifulTovarisch/aws-notes/ec2-with-roles.md

 Always apply the Principle of Least Privilege[^1].
 If you've already configured an EC2 instance with keys, you can run `rm ~/.aws/credentials` and `rm ~/.aws/config` on the machine and proceed with Roles.

+## Root Encryption ##

+Offers at-rest encryption for the root volume ( where the OS lives ).
+You can encrypt the root volume by taking a snapshot, creating a copy, and finally making a "golden image" AMI ( Amazon Machine Image ) from the copy.

+Other volumes ( non root ) can be encrypted with the console, CLI, or API.

 ## Exam Tips ##

 * Roles allow you to not use Access Key IDs and Secret Access Keys